 Jinshanling has been heavily-restored, but not to the same extent as Mutianyu.
 There are beautiful views of the wall snaking over the horizon.
 It is also a fairly easy section of the wall to access, making it ideal for people who aren’t able to partake in intense hiking.
 This is also a great area to enjoy a picnic lunch.
 In fact, it is even possible to put together a full-on gourmet spread, with tables, chairs, silverware and catered food.
 It is not inexpensive, but it is a truly memorable experience.

-Commune at the Great Wall
+Villas at the Commune by the Great Wall

 Another interesting experience involves accessing a small section of the Great Wall from the Commune at the Great Wall —a private collection of architecture from 12 leading Asian architects.